-In February 2017 families traveled to Leslie Dam YMCA Outdoor Education Centre and engaged in a full day dam experience.
+In February 2017 families travelled to Leslie Dam YMCA Outdoor Education Centre and engaged in a full day dam experience.
 Children and adults learned CPR and the dangers in and around dams, weirs and water channels in theory sessions.

-In October/November, 2015 children and adults participated in a 2 day pool course and a day trip to Neptune Royal Surf Life Saving Club where the focus was on tidal change, currents, rips and river swimming.
+In October/November 2015 children and adults participated in a 2 day pool course and a day trip to Neptune Royal Surf Life Saving Club where the focus was on tidal change, currents, rips and river swimming.

 In February/March 2014 children and adults were involved in a 4 session program where 3 sessions were held in the pool learning rescues, tows, treading water, swimming with clothes and survival techniques.

 A day trip was held at Neptune Royal Surf Life Saving Club where children practised what was learned in the pool while incorporating the natural elements of the tides, rips, and currents.